 - Support the CTA in financial planning, budgeting and budget monitoring; - Supervise the utilisation of the programme's financial management - Responsible for day-to-day accounting; prepare periodic accounts and financial reports as per programme requirements - Coordinate with Cluster Coordinators on cluster financing modalities including reporting and monitoring - In coordination with the CTA, prepares financial management and administrative rules and policies to be followed by all partners and programme staff; - Supports the CTA in contract management; - Responsible for administrative day-to-day programme management, including support in personnel administration; - Responsible of procurement planning and process management; - Responsible of fixed asset management; - Coordinate the programme's logistics and fleet maintenance; - Supervises project drivers and support staff; - Participate in the recruitment of supporting staffs - Any other duties that may be assigned by the CTA.

-The National Financial and Administration Manager shall report directly to the CTA.

-9. National Cluster Coordinators Terms of Reference
+9. The National Financial and Administration Manager shall report directly to the CTANational Cluster Coordinators Terms of Reference (Lindi and Ruvuma Cluster Coordinators during the Extension Phase)

 Duty station: FORVAC Cluster Office in the Regions/Clusters and Districts